bengland2/une-stats/MAT150/lslr.md

+Here's how to do basic least-squares line fitting to a data set in R.

+For a simple, more intuitive derivation of the LSLR slope, see [this derivation](derivation-of-lslr-slope-simple.pdf) , but you do not need this to generate an LSLR line.

-Here's how to do basic least-squares line fitting to a data set in R, using data from the example 5.6 (also from example 5.2) on textbook page 228, which shows relationship between wine taste and tannin concentration.
+Using data from the example 5.6 (also from example 5.2) on textbook page 228, which shows relationship between wine taste and tannin concentration.
 The data set is in [data_sets/ex5_02.txt](https://raw.githubusercontent.com/bengland2/une-stats/main/MAT150/data_sets/ex5_02.txt).
 The scatterplot there shows that the 2 variables have potential for least-squares linear regression.
 To compute a least-squares linear regression line for the data and graph it with the data, upload the file from ex5_02.txt to R Cloud Studio, then import the dataset to obtain data frame *ex5_02*, then:

 ```
 > attach(ex5_02)